norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 # Job Vacancies

-Current Vacancy: Co-op member/Bicycle Repair person/Project co-manager, closing date for applications 28th June 2014.
+Current Vacancy: Co-op member/Bicycle Repair person/Project co-manager, closing date for applications 2nd July 2014.

 ## What is the Job?

 Norwich Bicycle Repair Co-operative Ltd (NBRC) is seeking a new member to work in its busy workshop based at the University of East Anglia Campus.
-NBRC is a fully mutual workers' co-op, so our members not only do the routine work of the bus iness but share the responsibility for management too.
+NBRC is a fully mutual workers' co-op, so our members not only do the routine work of the business but share the responsibility for management too.
 NBRC is a relatively new business, we formed in November 2013, however we're already in high demand delivering the UEA Dr Bike contract and have scope for further expansion in the future.
 We're a not-for-profit organisation with a strong ethical and